kaltura/developer-platform-docs/documentation/player-portal/android/player-settings-android.md

-To can tell the player not to prepare the content player when Ad starts(if exists); instead content player will be prepared when content_resume_requested is called. so low end devices with lack of enough decoders will be able to play ads + content seperatly.
+To can tell the player not to prepare the content player when Ad starts(if exists); instead content player will be prepared when content_resume_requested is called. so low end devices with lack of enough decoders will be able to play ads + content separately.
 Default value for this configuration is set to 'false'.

 ##### Example: